ELIFE-ASU/Imogen.jl/CONTRIBUTING.md

 Provide more context by answering these questions:

-  * **Did the problem start happening recently** (e.g. after updating to a new version of Eolas.jl) or was this always a problem?
+  * **Did the problem start happening recently** (e.g. after updating to a new version of Imogen.jl) or was this always a problem?
-  * If this problem started recently, **can you reproduce the problem in an older version of Eolas.jl?** What is the most recent version of Eolas.jl which does not have this bug?
+  * If this problem started recently, **can you reproduce the problem in an older version of Imogen.jl?** What is the most recent version of Imogen.jl which does not have this bug?
   * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it typically occurs.
   * If the problem is related to working with external resources (e.g. data files, network